devlulcas/dvl-md/README.md

 > tip: this is a danger
 ```

+- [x] Auto lazy loaded images with a placeholder class name

-- [ ] Auto lazy loaded images with a placeholder class name
+- [x] Auto lazy loaded images with a placeholder class name

 ```md
 ![alt text](image.png)